awsdocs/aws-opsworks-user-guide/doc_source/create-custom-setup.md

 # Setup Recipes<a name="create-custom-setup"></a>

-Setup recipes are assigned to the layer's Setup lifecycle event and run after an instance boots\.
+Setup recipes are assigned to the layer's Setup [lifecycle](workingcookbook-events.md) event and run after an instance boots\.
 They perform tasks such as installing packages, creating configuration files, and starting services\.
-After the Setup recipes finish running, AWS OpsWorks Stacks runs the Deploy recipes to deploy any apps to the new instance\.
+After the Setup recipes finish running, AWS OpsWorks Stacks runs the [Deploy recipes](create-custom-deploy.md) to deploy any apps to the new instance\.

+**Topics**
 + [tomcat::setup](#create-custom-setup-setup)
 + [tomcat::install](#create-custom-setup-install)
 + [tomcat::service](#create-custom-setup-service)